kubeflow/kubeflow/components/example-notebook-servers/README.md

 by using `pip install --user ...`, this can cause unexpected behaviour if the workspace volume is later used in a different Notebook Server, as the packages present in the home directory might be used rather than the ones present in the Notebook Server's image.

 We recommended to creating custom images if the installed packages need to be persistant.
-An example of such a Dockerfile can be seen (POINT TO A DOCKERFILE THAT USES PIP AND ONE THAT USES CONDA).
+An example of such a Dockerfile can be seen [here](./jupyter-pytorch-full/cpu.Dockerfile) for installation with pip and [here](./rstudio-tidyverse/Dockerfile) for installation with conda.
 If APT dependencies need to be installed, this must be done with by creating a custom Notebook Server image as the user in the provided images does not have `sudo` privileges.
-An example Dockerfile that changes to the `root` user to install packages can be found [here](LINK TO RSTUDIO TIDYVERSE DOCKERFILE).
+An example Dockerfile that changes to the `root` user to install packages can be found [here](./rstudio-tidyverse/Dockerfile).
 Note, genreally we recommend installing Pip or Conda packages as the `$NB_USER` and using the `root` user for APT packages.
 However, due to our build process using Kaniko this was note possible for the example Dockerfile mentioned previously.